|We are become like phantoms of the night

 Thus have we seen the moons’ dark fortresses

 Stand like the ghosts of stunted fantasies.

-Dreamers, by Dorothy Wellesely is taken from Early Poems by Dorothy Wellesely .
-I accessed the .pdf of her publication, digitised by The Library of the University of California, Los Angeles via Kobo e-books.
+Dreamers, by Dorothy Wellesley is taken from Early Poems by Dorothy Wellesley .
+I accessed the .pdf of her publication, digitized by The Library of the University of California, Los Angeles via Kobo e-books.
 Naturally enough I have added them to my reader alongside the Yeats and Essays.